Maintain a school pool

 Overusing a pool degrades water quality.
 Water quality also degrades when chlorine is lost through high ultraviolet levels on a hot day.
 The Standard sets out the required levels of pool chemicals.

-Act quickly if faeces get into the pool or someone with diarrhoea uses it.
+Act quickly to remove faeces that get into the pool, or treat the water if someone with diarrhoea uses it.

 Either event can introduce infectious bacteria such as giardia or cryptosporidium into pool water.